 The general public eat these scaremongering headlines up and then extrapolate a single – often isolated or contained – incident to entire countries or even regions.
 Add to this the exaggerated government travel warnings that seemingly revert to panic stations at the slightest hint of someone stubbing a toe abroad, and you get a situation where travellers don’t know what travel safety advice to listen to and a countries reputation is branded dangerous for decades, regardless of what the actual situation is.

 So in that respect I travel all the time to countries that are perceived as dangerous.
 I travel to countries and regions that have dangerous reputations.
 But I am not stupid.
 I do not have a death wish.
-I do my research beforehand and obviously never travel anywhere that is actually, truly dangerous at that time, I don’t travel anwhere that may be an active conflict zone or will be a genuine risk of life and limb.
+I do my research beforehand and obviously never travel anywhere that is actually, truly dangerous at that time, I don’t travel anwhere that may be an active conflict zone or somewhere where there will be a genuine risk of life and limb.
 Or at least not much of one!